Getting a mortgage

 - Regular bills such as gas and electricity

 The lender will also compare what you say with recent bank statements and wage slips.
 See our 'Applying for a mortgage' guide for more detail on the documents you need for an application.

-Lenders will set a maximum LTV for each deal they offer - for example, you may only be allowed to borrow 75% of the property's value to get a specific interest rate.
-In general, the lower your LTV, the lower the mortgage rate, and the cheaper the overall deal.
+Lenders will set a maximum LTV for each deal they offer - for example, a particular interest rate may only be available to those with an LTV of 75% or below.
+In general, the lower your LTV (ie the more money you're putting in yourself), the lower the mortgage rate, and the cheaper the overall deal.

-Of course, you’ll still be able to get a mortgage with a smaller deposit.
+It's still possible to get a mortgage with a smaller deposit.
 However, virtually no lenders offer anything more than a 95% LTV mortgage, meaning you need at least a 5% deposit to buy.

 A mortgage is a long-term investment, so you need to think about expenses you may have in the future.

-Lenders will commonly ask about any upcoming life events that could have a significant impact on your finances, such as if you plan to have children or start a business.
+Lenders will commonly ask about any upcoming life events that could have a significant impact on your finances, such as having children or starting a business.

 Our mortgage affordability calculator lets you factor in the cost of these future expenses to see what impact they are likely to have.

 Interest rates will play a deciding role in how much you can borrow.
-Not only will lenders look at what you can afford to repay at current interest rates, they will also 'stress test' to see what you could pay if rates increased.
+Lenders won't just look at what you can afford to repay at current interest rates - they'll also 'stress test' to see what you could pay if rates increased.

 In general, lenders will check to see if you could withstand at least a three percentage point rise in rates.